Gwindalmir/SEWorkshopTool/README.md

 To easily remove all dependencies from an item, pass either *0* or *none* as the argument:
 `SEWorkshopTool change --mods FTL --dependencies none`

-As with [tags](#workshop-tags), starting with 0.7.14, you can add or remove individual DLC items with **--add-dependencies** or **--remove-dependencies**, respectively, without affecting existing dependencies listed on the item.
+As with [tags](#workshop-tags), starting with 0.7.14, you can add or remove individual item dependencies with **--add-dependencies** or **--remove-dependencies**, respectively, without affecting existing dependencies listed on the item.

 For convenience, local mods can be specified, as long as they have *already* been published.
 The Workshop ID will be determined from the local mod or mods, if possible.